dlang-community/Pegged/pegged/docs/Semantic Actions.md

 A consequence of the previous section is that side-effects (like storing a value in a variable) can be activated inside a failed rule.
 In the previous example, `foo` was called.
 If `foo` acts like `opening`, then something somewhere was changed.
 Even though `Rule1` failed, some partial modification was made.
 Maybe a cleaner solution would be to test each rule in a sandbox and undo any changes that were made by a failed rule.
 For actions acting on a grammar inner fields (something I plan to add), it's feasible: the current state can be duplicated, passed to a rule as a context variable and returned with the parse tree.
 If the rule fails, then the returned context is discarded.
 When the rule succeeds, the caller context is assigned the returned context.

-Of course, all this copying and passing around'll probably slow the parsing process down and I cannot protect any global variable modification.
+Of course, all this copying and passing around'll probably slow the parsing process down and I cannot protect against any global variable modification.

 Multiple Actions
 ----------------